ScholarLuma/Bonfire-SL1-Rules/index.md

 * Dark Souls III.
 * Bloodborne.

+# How do I submit my run(s)?

+Please DM Luma#0002 on Discord and submit your run to them.

 ### Banned Criteria

 * Any kind of help via summoning players or NPCs is not acceptable.
 The run will be disqualified because of this.
 This rule doesn’t mean you can’t do Sirris’ or Anri’s quest since you are summoned into their world for their quests (these are not your bossfights, so they don’t count).
 This is also the case for Biorr of the Twin Fangs vs the Penetrator.